-This is how I turned the adventures of Italy’s most famous inspector Montalbano into a fantastic road trip through one of Sicily’s most beautiful corners.
+This is how I turned the adventures of Italy’s most famous inspector, Mr Montalbano, into a fantastic road trip through one of Sicily’s most beautiful corners.

 If you love all things Italian, then I’m pretty sure you’ve heard about Inspector Salvo Montalbano, Italy’s most famous fictional detective.
 This character was first born on paper in the books of Andrea Camilleri and then turned into a hugely successful TV series.

-Among the many fans of Montalbano is my dad, so I recently decided to surprise him with a last-minute road trip through some of the places where the TV series was filmed.
-What follows is a collection of notes for those keen to explore the colors and flavors of an enchanting part of Sicily, following in the footsteps of Montalbano and his team.
+My dad is a huge fan of Montalbano, so I recently decided to surprise him with a last-minute road trip through some of the places where the TV series was filmed.
+What follows is a collection of notes for those keen to explore the colours and flavors of an enchanting part of Sicily in the footsteps of Montalbano and his team.

 The TV series of Montalbano is set in the south-eastern part of Sicily, so we landed at Comiso, the closest airport, and rented a car there.
 We only had three full days but if you can, do spend a little more time here because it’s really beautiful.

 Now, let’s have a look at the places where fictional people live, eat and get arrested…

 Our road trip started at Punta Secca, that we used also as our base for the next three days.
 I bet you’ve never heard about it, right?
 Well, Punta Secca is the fictional hometown of Inspector Montalbano (called Marinella in the books), and here you can sleep in the very same house used to shoot the TV series!

 The place is called La Casa di Montalbano and is one of the most beautiful bed & breakfasts I’ve ever seen.
 No surprise that TV producers chose it as one of their key settings.
 And imagine the face of my dad at the opportunity of starting the day on the very same terrace where Montalbano drinks his coffee and talks on the phone after his morning swim!